Alan-Miller/remote-vscode/README.md

 # Remote VS Code

+## Overview
+Do you hate Vim?
+Me, too.
+Are you one of the [one million developers who has had to ask for help to exit Vim?](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/) Me, too.
+Do you love VS Code and miss it every time you have to edit a file on your server?
+Not me, not anymore.
+Now I edit those remote files in VS Code and life is lovely.

 ## Setup
 1. Install 'Remote VSCode' extension for Visual Studio Code.
 1. Check User Settings in VS Code (optional)